explodinglabs/jsonrpcclient/README.rst

     <-- 200 {"jsonrpc": "2.0", "result": 5, "id": 1}
     5

-The first argument to ``request()`` is the *method*; everything else is passed as *params*.
+The first argument to ``request()`` is the method name; everything else is passed as arguments.
 You can pass any number of positional or keyword arguments, and they will be translated into JSON-RPC.

 .. sourcecode:: python